WuerthPhoenix/tornado/doc/how-to/92-HowTo-Endpoint.md

 # systemctl restart tornado
 ```

-Finally, if we want our endpoint to be visible from the outside, we'll need to open up the port
+Finally, if we want our endpoint to be visible externally, we'll need to open up the port
-we declared in the firewall:
+we just declared in the firewall:
 ```
 # firewall-cmd --zone=public --add-port=4748/tcp --permanent
 # firewall-cmd --reload